Generalized Riesz Regression: A Unified Framework for Debiased Machine Learning with Riesz Representer Fitting under Bregman Divergence: Extensions

 Next, following \citet{Kato2025scorematchingriesz}, we introduce Riesz representer estimation via infinitesimal classification, which also reduces to score matching.
 This approach applies to a broader range of applications, not only to AME estimation.

-\paragraph{Density ratio estimation via infinitesimal classification} We first review density ratio estimation via infinitesimal classification, proposed in \citet{Choi2022densityratio}.
-Let $p_0(x)$ and $p_1(x)$ be two probability density functions such that $p_0(x) > 0$ holds for all $x \in \calX$.
-For $x \in \calX$, the density ratio is defined as
+\paragraph{Density Ratio Estimation via Infinitesimal Classification.} We first review density ratio estimation via infinitesimal classification, proposed in \citet{Choi2022densityratio}.
+Let $p_0\p{x}$ and $p_1\p{x}$ be two probability density functions such that $p_0\p{x}>0$ holds for all $x\in\calX$.
+For $x\in\calX$, define the density ratio

 We aim to estimate $r_0$.